kuuueee/CALHAMER/README.md

 ### anon-message

-Description: Sends an anonymous message to the country of the user's choosing
+Description: Sends an anonymous message to the country of the user's choosing\n
-Usage: !anon-message {country receiving message} {message}
+Usage: !anon-message {country receiving message} {message}\n
 Example: !anon-message france if you support england this round, germany and austria will make an alliance.

 ### country-message

-Description: Sends message to the country of the users choosing notifying which country sent the message
+Description: Sends message to the country of the users choosing notifying which country sent the message\n
-Usage: !country-message {country receiving message} {message}
+Usage: !country-message {country receiving message} {message}\n
 Example: !country-message france we will support your move into brussels if you give us passage through belgium

 ### date

-Aliases: time current-time
+Aliases: time current-time\n
-Description: returns the current date to the user
+Description: returns the current date to the user\n
 Usage: !date

 ### order

-Aliases: submit
+Aliases: submit\n
-Description: Sends the order to a log that the game master can see.
+Description: Sends the order to a log that the game master can see.\n
-Usage: !order {current time} {order that you want to submit}
+Usage: !order {current time} {order that you want to submit}\n
-Example: !order Fall-1901 Army Par -> Pic, Fleet Eng -> Iri, etc.. please send orders from your designated country channel.
+Example: !order Fall-1901 Army Par -> Pic, Fleet Eng -> Iri, etc..\n
+please send orders from your designated country channel.

 ## ADMIN COMMANDS

 ### phase

-Description: Allows the game master to advance to the next season, or reset to the first season
+Description: Allows the game master to advance to the next season, or reset to the first season\n
-Usage: !phase  season to advance submissions one season
+Usage: !phase  season to advance submissions one season\n
        !phase reset to reset the current season to Fall_1901

 ### reset-submission

-Description: Resets the submission status of all countries for the current year
+Description: Resets the submission status of all countries for the current year\n
 Usage: !reset-submission